brynwaldwick/mantis/README.md

 Consider correlation between instances of retailers, restaurants, schools, and other locations represented by Google Places, and the demographics or other societal or cultural characteristics at a given latitude and longitude.

 We will use a model inspired by atomistics that considers distance in 3 regimes: neighbors, neighborhoods, and areas.
 We parametrize the neighbor radius, neighborhood radius, and area radius to fit a variety of local densities.
 We also parameterize the neighbor energy, neighborhood energy, and area energy, to capture nonlinearities between the relative effects of a nearby Place as a neighbor or from way across town.
+Olive Gardens and prisons may behave differently in this sense.

 Place < r_neighbor > < r_neighborhood > < r_area >